Big Sky battle: The singer vs. the millionaire

 Gianforte argues the lawsuit was little more than a misunderstanding in which he -- like a lot of Americans -- had a disagreement with a government agency.
 Gianforte said he filed the lawsuit against Montana Fish and Wildlife after spending 18 months writing letters and calling the agency to come out to the property to resolve a surveying issue.

-"This is standard rhetoric from the left," Gianfote told CNN in an interview.
+"This is standard rhetoric from the left," Gianforte told CNN in an interview.
 "Let me be really clear.
 Public lands need to stay in public hands.
 Period."

 If the Democratic playbook is to cast Gianforte as an outsider, the Republican one is to paint Quist as a foot soldier of Democratic leaders in Washington.
 An early GOP ad against Quist charged he was "out of tune" with Montana values.

-Note: This story was originally published in April.
-It has been updated.
-Montana's special election for the open US House seat is Thursday.